daev1005/Weather/README.md

 - Responsive design for mobile and desktop

 ## How to Use
+- Pull or download the project files from the repository

 - Open index.html in your browser

 - Type a city in the search bar